piegope/doc/docs/en/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/side-menu/new-entry.md

 The ***New Entry*** button is only available while in the [***Matching***](/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/side-menu/#matching-tab) tab, which is the tab selected when opening the extension, or when browsing through the entries of the [***All Entries***](/hub/dwl/devolutions-web-login-user-interface/dwl-user-interface-hub-personal/side-menu/#all-entries-tab) tab.
 You can choose to create a new ***Website***, ***Credit Card***, ***Contact***, or ***Secure Note*** entry.
 ![New Entry Type Selection](https://webdevolutions.azureedge.net/docs/en/hub/Hub2134.png)

-When the entry type is selected, a new tab opens in your browser that allows you to add an entry of that type in {{ en.DHUBP }} through {{ en.DWL }}.
+When the entry type is selected, a new tab opens in your browser that allows you to add an entry of that type in {{ en.DHUBP }} through the {{ en.WBEX }}.

 When {{ en.DHUBP }} is used as the data source, the basic entry configuration is done in the ***General*** tab, but other parameters are also available in other tabs.
 Below is an example of the ***General*** tab settings when creating a website entry.
 ![New Entry – Website (General Tab)](https://webdevolutions.azureedge.net/docs/en/hub/Hub2135.png)